Monopoly: Definition, Types & Causes

-When looking at the causes of monopoly, it is important to first define what it is.
-The term monopoly originates from the Ancient Greek language.
-Monos, meaning “sole”.
-And Poleo, meaning “sell”.
-Roughly translated, it means “Sole Seller”.
-Any person or business who is the only seller in the market could be classified as having a monopoly.
+When examining the causes of monopoly, it is crucial to first define the term.
+The word ‘monopoly’ originates from Ancient Greek, where ‘monos’ means ‘sole’ and ‘poleo’ means ‘sell’.
+Roughly translated, it means ‘sole seller’.
+Any person or business that is the only seller in the market could be classified as having a monopoly.

-Monopolies are known as big companies that tend to take advantage of the consumer.
-They tend to use their position to set prices that are in excess of what the consumer would normally pay in a competitive market.
-As a result, they are usually heavily regulated in order to prevent unreasonable practices that take advantage of the consumer.
+Monopolies are typically large companies that take advantage of consumers by setting prices higher than what they would pay in a competitive market.
+As a result, they are often heavily regulated to prevent unfair practices.

 There are three types of monopoly: Natural, Un-natural, and State.
 All three have unique characteristics and causes.
 So let us look at the 3 types of monopoly below: